zzzgit/element/examples/docs/en-US/quickstart.md

 ## Quick start

-This part walks you through the process of using Element in a webpack project.
+This part walks you through the process of using jade in a webpack project.

 ### Use vue-cli@3

-We provide an [Element plugin](https://github.com/ElementUI/vue-cli-plugin-element) for vue-cli@3, which you can use to quickly build an Element-based project.
+We provide an [jade plugin](https://github.com/ElementUI/vue-cli-plugin-jade) for vue-cli@3, which you can use to quickly build an jade-based project.

 ### Use Starter Kit

-We provide a general [project template](https://github.com/ElementUI/element-starter) for you.
-For Laravel users, we also have a [template](https://github.com/ElementUI/element-in-laravel-starter).
+We provide a general [project template](https://github.com/ElementUI/jade-starter) for you.
+For Laravel users, we also have a [template](https://github.com/ElementUI/jade-in-laravel-starter).
 You can download and use them directly.

 If you prefer not to use them, please read the following.

-### Import Element
+### Import jade

-You can import Element entirely, or just import what you need.
+You can import jade entirely, or just import what you need.
 Let's start with fully import.

 #### Fully import